I know, I know, adverts are annoying.

 Click on Debug \ Start Debugging to run this sample project.

-You should now see the WCF Test Client dialog, showing a few example web services which Visual Studio has included in your project.
+You should now see the WCF Test Client dialog, showing a few example web services which Visual Studio has included in

 5. Run one of the sample web services